• View All

 Historical Echoes:

-1945: World War II continues to cast long shadows:
+• 1945: World War II continues to cast its shadow:

-•Sri Lanka: Independence Day: Vibrant parades, traditional dances, and cultural events mark the nation's freedom gained in 1948.
+• Sri Lanka: Independence Day: Celebrated with parades, traditional dances, and cultural events as Sri Lanka gained independence from the British Empire in 1948.

-•China: Spring Festival (Chinese New Year): Depending on the lunar calendar, families gather for feasts, fireworks, and lion dances to usher in the New Year.
+• China: Spring Festival (Chinese New Year): Depending on the lunar calendar, families gather for feasts, fireworks, and lion dances to usher in the New Year.

-•France: Crêpe Day: Families and friends come together to enjoy sweet and savory crêpes, commemorating Pope Gelasius I's act of feeding the poor with crêpes during a food shortage.
+• France: Crêpe Day: Families and friends come together to enjoy sweet and savory crêpes, commemorating Pope Gelasius I's act of feeding the poor with crêpes during a food shortage.

 Individual Achievements: